Predicting the Timing of Camera Movements From the Kinematics of Instruments in Robotic-Assisted Surgery Using Artificial Neural Networks: RESULTS

 \subsection{Imminent Camera Movement Prediction}

 The average performance of the 10 runs of the ensemble comprised of these networks on the \textit{test} set was ${0.72} \pm {0.02}$ accuracy, a TPR of ${0.74} \pm {0.02}$ and a TNR of ${0.70} \pm {0.04}$ in predicting the timing of the endoscopic camera movements.
-The confusion matrix of one of the 10 runs is presented in table \ref{tab:TestConfusionMatrix}. \\
+The average confusion matrix of the 10 runs is presented in table \ref{tab:TestConfusionMatrix}.
+This table shows the average and standard deviation number of segments classified as TN, FP, FN and TP. \\

 Fig. \ref{classification_results} presents examples of the classification of several segments from the \textit{test} set.
 Fig. \ref{classification_results}(a) shows three segments that were correctly classified as \textit{not before camera movement segments}, Fig. \ref{classification_results}(b) shows segments that were incorrectly classified as \textit{not before camera movement segments}, Fig. \ref{classification_results}(c) shows segments that were incorrectly classified as \textit{before camera movement segments}, and Fig. \ref{classification_results}(d) shows segments that were correctly classified as \textit{before camera movement segments}.
-When examining the classification results, we found no clear visual distinction between those classified as \textit{before camera movement segments} and those classified as \textit{not before camera movement segments}.
+We found no clear visual distinction between segments classified as \textit{before camera movement segments} and those classified as \textit{not before camera movement segments}.
 Specifically, the instruments were not idle before camera movements, and did not appear to exhibit any visible patterns of preparation towards the upcoming camera movements.
-It is likely that the ensemble learned more complex relations between all 21 features, rather than something that could be visible from just the Cartesian positions of one of the instruments.